Front Line Leaders Academy

 From acceptance to graduation, FLLA lasts six months.
 During these months, FLLA Fellow attend four in-person full weekend conferences, complete with both group and individual assignments between the weekend trainings.
 After FLLA concludes, graduates are encouraged to stay connected with People For the American Way Foundation to further nurture their work in the progressive movement.

-- June 30 – July 2, 2017: Communication and Campaign Management Learning Circle
+- TBD (Q2 2018): Communication and Campaign Management Learning Circle

 How much does FLLA cost?